 Operating System compatibility

 PBNIServ was originally developed on Windows XP.
-It has been tested on Windows 2000, Windows XP, Windows Vista 32bit and Windows 7 64bit and Windows 8.
-I have not tried it on Windows 2003 Server.
+It has been tested on Windows 2000, Windows XP, Windows Vista 32bit, Windows 7 64bit, Windows 8, and Windows 10.
+I have not tried it on Windows 2003 Server or higher.
 I am not aware of anything that would prevent it from working.
 Windows 2000 does not support the of_sessionchg function.